Elijas/sec-downloader/README.md

 1. Install the project with the command `pip install -e ".[dev]"`.

 > **Note**
 We highly recommend using virtual environments for Python development.
-If you're using virtual environments, follow these steps instead:
+If you'd like to use virtual environments, follow these steps instead:
 > - Create a virtual environment `python3 -m venv .venv`
 > - Activate the virtual environment `source .venv/bin/activate`
 > - Install the project with the command `pip install -e ".[dev]"`